 A. Yes, 100% safe and environmentally friendly.
 Pro Flow utilizes eco-friendly soaps and detergents that will not harm animals or damage plants under proper dilution and application.
 However, during "Roof Cleaning" a stronger concentration of chemicals is required.
 Pro Flow exercises caution when Pressure Washing by covering plants near the home to ensure there is no damage from run-off.

-A. The cost for each pressure washing service is dependent on a number of factors, including home size and siding type, the condition of the home, surface area size and the time required for completion.
+A. The cost for each pressure washing service is unique and dependent on a number of factors, including home size, siding type, the condition of the home, surface area size and the time required for completion.
 Generally we can estimate some of these factors sight-unseen, but estimates are subject to change upon arrival.

-Copyright © 2021 Pro Flow Exterior Cleaning & Power Washing a division of X-Cel Professioanl Services, LLC - All Rights Reserved.
+Copyright © 2024 Pro Flow Exterior Cleaning & Power Washing - All Rights Reserved.